zed-industries/zed/crates/extension_api/README.md

 Extensions created using newer versions of the Zed extension API won't be compatible with older versions of Zed.

-Here is the compability of the `zed_extension_api` with versions of Zed:
+Here is the compatibility of the `zed_extension_api` with versions of Zed:

 | Zed version | `zed_extension_api` version |
 | ----------- | --------------------------- |